 Kain looked at the ground.
 "I'm no friend, I'm a traitor."

 He heard her groan with disbelief.
 "Are you seriously telling me that you're still berating yourself over that, Kain?
 I guess you didn't go to Baron on your travels then?"

 "Why would I?"
 He said, slamming the butt of his lance on the ground, and gripping it tightly.

 "Kain..." said her gentle voice.
 "Cecil and Rosa... they miss you."

 He frowned.
 "I'm not worthy to speak with them."

 "Oh please..."
-Rydia said, sounding a little concerned.
+Rydia said, sounding concerned.
 "Don't do this to yourself, Kain.
 Leave yourself behind and go see others.
 You'll go insane if you keep living alone."

 "I am not returning to Baron until I am ready."
 He gripped his lance firmly and started to walk away.
 Then he heard a chant behind him and Rydia appeared in front of him.
 He grit his teeth.
 "You're quite stubborn about this."

-"Listen to me," Rydia said gently.
+"Listen to me," Rydia said, her voice gentle, yet firm.
 "I don't think a month, no—even a week, that goes by without Cecil saying 'I wish Kain were here.'
 Besides, you know everyone has forgiven you; even Edge has.
 Really, they want you back, Kain."

 He wanted to refuse, but the kindness in her voice made him think twice.
 Is this really true?
 Do they want me to return?
 After all I've done, conscious of my own sins and not even acting against them?